ccapdev1920T2/s12g4/README.md

 About Us page is still navigable in the home page in the header bar.
 Once a user logs in, it will no longer be naviagble in the navigation bar.

-7. If you want to rerun the application, you have to run the command `node delete_data.js` first and `ctrl + c` afterwards for termination before rerunning `node index.js` to avoid repetition of documents in the database.

 ## Navigating Features:

 1. Register (Optional) - by clicking the 'Register' button, you will be redirected to the registration page and you can register as a user by filling up the registration form and clicking the 'Register' button afterwards.
 This will then create a new user account that has the inputted details in the registration and you will be redirected to a screen saying 'You have successfully created your account'.
 Then, click on 'Back to Home Page' to proceed to the login.